aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

   5. Sign up for the Windows Store for Business
   6. Configure the App Inventory

-I&#8217;m not going to cover these in detail but I will cover the key steps and provide links to additional reading.
+I'm not going to cover these in detail but I will cover the key steps and provide links to additional reading.
 If you already have an Azure tenant configured with a custom domain and AD Connect/ADFS, you can, of course, skip to the Windows Store for Business configuration.
-All that&#8217;s required is user accounts synchronised or federated to Azure AD.
+All that's required is user accounts synchronised or federated to Azure AD.

-If you don&#8217;t have any on-premises identities, then you can create an Azure tenant for Azure AD functionality and skip the steps on configuring AD Connect/ADFS.
+If you don't have any on-premises identities, then you can create an Azure tenant for Azure AD functionality and skip the steps on configuring AD Connect/ADFS.

 # Create an Azure tenant

-If you&#8217;re already using a Microsoft cloud service, such as Office 365, an Azure AD tenant will already exist.
+If you're already using a Microsoft cloud service, such as Office 365, an Azure AD tenant will already exist.
 Ensure you do not have an existing tenant before proceeding.

-Creating an Azure tenant is required because we&#8217;ll need to sign in a corporate account that is an Azure AD Global Administrator.
-Here&#8217;s a great article on understanding the requirements and configuration for [integrating your on-premises identities with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-aadconnect).
+Creating an Azure tenant is required because we'll need to sign in a corporate account that is an Azure AD Global Administrator.
+Here's a great article on understanding the requirements and configuration for [integrating your on-premises identities with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-aadconnect).

 Microsoft has [a short video available that shows the Azure sign up](https://azure.microsoft.com/en-us/resources/videos/sign-up-for-microsoft-azure/) process and the steps are: